 Often, staff set water heater, pool, and spa temperatures too high, wasting energy and creating the potential for safety hazards—namely scalding.
 Follow these quick tips to maximize efficiency:

 In addition, make sure to have maintenance staff fix leaks around your property.
-Remember, wasting hot water means wasting the energy to heat the water.
-A leak of one drip per second can cost $35 a year.
+Remember, due to the energy used for heating, wasting hot water translates to increased energy costs.
+A leak of one drip per second of heated water can cost $35 a year.

 Coordinate with MUP

-As mentioned, the Multifamily Upgrade Program coordinates with many water conservation initiatives throughout PG&E territory.
-We can calculate the energy use reductions based on your property’s water savings through a program retrofit, and can help you find the right incentives for your property, both water and energy efficiency opportunities.
+As mentioned, MUP coordinates with many water conservation initiatives throughout PG&E territory.
+We can calculate the energy use reductions based on your property’s water savings through a program retrofit and can help you find the right incentives for your property, both water and energy efficiency opportunities.
+Please call 866-352-7457 to get connected with these opportunities, or fill out an interest form to get started.